-Clergy of Churches in communion with the Church of England, or of Churches whose Orders the Church of England accepts and recognises, require permission from the relevant Archbishop before they are able to officiate in the Church of England.
-Applications under the Overseas and Other Clergy (Ministry and Ordination) Measure 1967 for permission to officiate in the Province of Canterbury should be sent to The Legal Office, Church House, Great Smith Street, London SW1P 3AZ; and those for the Province of York should be sent to the York Provincial Registry.
-The application form gives details of what documents are required to support the application.
+Clergy of Churches in communion with the Church of England, or of Churches whose Orders the Church of England accepts and recognises, require permission from the relevant Archbishop before they are able to officiate in the Church of England in accordance with the Overseas and Other Clergy (Ministry and Ordination) Measure 1967 .

 Applying for the Archbishop's Permission to Officiate (OPTO)